 Additionally, within the Display Ad Builder you can create a specific kind of mobile ad called crossfade images, which allows you to rotate multiple images into a mobile display ad:

 This can often be a more engaging and better performing version of a mobile ad.

-As with all ads and ad formats, however, the only way to truly tell if an ad is effective is to test and analyze.
+If you’re looking for some inspiration, we have some video ad ideas in this post.
+But as with all ads and ad formats, however, the only way to truly tell if an ad is effective is to test and analyze.
 In our final installment of the Google AdWords ad series, we’ll cover how to analyze Google AdWords ads.

 Tom Demers is Co-Founder & Managing Partner at Measured SEM and Cornerstone Content.

 Please read our Comment Policy before commenting.